-Rabies is a preventable viral disease that is transmitted through the saliva or tissues from the nervous system from an infected mammal to another mammal and is typically fatal.
+Rabies is a preventable viral disease that is transmitted through the saliva or tissues from the nervous system from an infected mammal to another mammal.
+It is typically fatal.

-Saint Louis County Animal Care & Control will respond to remove any wild animal that is found in the living area of a home.
+We will respond to remove any wild animal that is found in the living area of a home.
 We are not licensed to remove wildlife that is outdoors, in attics, crawl spaces, or basements.